aschey/rooibos/README.md

 fn app() -> impl Render {
     row![
-        // props() is special syntax that sets the layout properties on a widget
+        // `props()` is special syntax that sets the layout properties on a widget
-        // or layout node
+        // or layout node.
         props(padding!(1.)),
         col![
             props(width!(20.), padding_right!(2.)),